Plotting rjuliabugs draws using bayesplot package

 show how to use and present some of the visualizations tools from

-samples obtained from the sampler from rjuliabugs
+samples obtained from the sampler from rjuliabugs.

-Therefore we will assume that the rjuliabugs
+Therefore we will assume that the rjuliabugs model object

 is already fitted and named as `rjuliabugs_fit``.
 For a full walkthrough